-Nominations for the 2017 BC Workplace Inclusion Awards are now CLOSED.
-Thank you to everyone who submitted a nomination or shared the call with your networks.
-We hope to see you at the UnTapped Awards Gala on May 10th!
+Nominations for the 2018 BC Workplace Inclusion Awards have not yet begun.
+Thank you to everyone who submitted a nomination in 2017 or shared the call with their networks.
+We hope to see you again at the UnTapped Awards Gala in 2018!

 Are you or someone you know a diversity champion?
 If so, nominate them or yourself for the BC Workplace Inclusion Awards in one of our many categories.

 More and more businesses today are beginning to incorporate diversity and inclusion as a key component of their business strategy because they know that inclusive employers attract top talent.
 The BC Workplace Inclusion Awards recognize the outstanding achievements of BC employers and individuals who are leading the way in workplace inclusion.
 From large businesses to non-profit organizations, from managers to frontline staff, the BC Workplace Inclusion Awards honour those who have demonstrated a commitment to fostering diversity at work at all levels of the labour market.
 Nominate a diversity champion today!